Backend Overview¶

 Summary¶

 FastAPI backend with layered architecture.
 Start with make docker-up, explore API at /docs.
 Authorization in service layer, database queries in repositories.
-Celery handles background tasks.
+Background jobs run in-process per ADR-010.
 See Architecture for details.